kosonkh7/AI-Upscaling/README.md

 ### Prerequisites

--   Python 3.8+ (Recommended: Python 3.10)
+-   Python 3.8+ (Python 3.10+ recommended)
 -   Git
--   (Optional for GPU acceleration) NVIDIA GPU with compatible drivers and CUDA Toolkit installed.
+-   **NVIDIA GPU with CUDA Toolkit 12.x installed**.
+This project is configured for GPU acceleration and requires a compatible environment.

 ### Steps